By Tirion Davies | Editor-in-Chief

 The documentary raises questions surrounding racial inequality within universities – an issue some believe is no longer relevant.
 However, an expert from Universities UK claims that there continues to be a concern that universities are institutionally racist, with many staff members and students from various universities across the UK continuing to report racism every year.

-Mustakim Hasnath, a third-year student and journalist at Cardiff University, who uncovered the story and aided in the development and production of the documentary, noted his findings of racism and racial inequality at universities, stating,
+Mustakim Hasnath, a journalist who uncovered the story and aided in the development and production of the documentary, noted his findings of racism and racial inequality at universities, stating,

 “We have seen a pattern [in recent years] of the way universities are careful to present themselves on social media.
 They are very quick to respond to movements such as Black Lives Matter to note they condemn racism, though many of the students we spoke to still note that racism and racial inequality within universities are rarely recognised.